Missouri State University: Varsity sports

 Missouri State University sponsors 17 NCAA Division I intercollegiate athletic teams in men's and women's basketball, golf, soccer, swimming and diving; men's baseball and football; and women's beach volleyball, cross country, softball, tennis, track, and volleyball.
 MSU teams are nicknamed the Bears, and team colors are maroon and white.
-The Missouri State University Bears are members of the Missouri Valley Conference for all sports except beach volleyball (Independent), football (Missouri Valley Football Conference), and men's swimming and diving (Mid-American Conference).
-Football competes in the NCAA Division I Football Championship Subdivision.
+The Missouri State University Bears are members of Conference USA.
+Football competes in the NCAA Division I Football Bowl Subdivision.
 Missouri State teams have made 52 NCAA championship appearances since moving to Division I in the 1982–83 season.
 The men's basketball team reached the Sweet Sixteen in 1999 and women's basketball made the Final Four in 1992 and 2001, and the Sweet Sixteen in 1993, 2019, and 2021.
 Baseball made the College World Series in 2003 and volleyball earned their 1000th win Nov.
 17, 2006 (only the second team in NCAA history to do so).
 In 1974, the women's softball team won the AIAW national championship.

-Football games are played at Robert W. Plaster Sports Complex.
-Men's and women's basketball games are played at JQH Arena, and volleyball games, as well as swimming and diving competitions, are held at Hammons Student Center.
-Softball games are played at Killian Softball Stadium, which underwent a $2.7 million renovation in 2009.
-The Missouri State Bears baseball shares 7,986-seat Hammons Field, located a few blocks north of the MSU campus, with the Springfield Cardinals of the AA Texas League.
-Betty and Bobby Allison South Stadium opened in 2014 and is the home of men's and women's soccer as well as the women's track and field teams.
-The sand volleyball team is the newest varsity sport sponsored by Missouri State, beginning play in 2017 at the Betty and Bobby Allison Sand Volleyball Courts.